top of page

 Taking it slow: reduced tempo training improves dance movement imitation in children with autism

-• May 2018: University of Manchester, Body, Eyes and Movement (BEAM) Lab, Manchester, UK
+• May 2018: Invited speaker at the University of Manchester, Body, Eyes and Movement (BEAM) Lab, UK

 Inter-personal movement synchrony and social bonding across development